nuwave/lighthouse/docs/master/api-reference/directives.md

 Used upon an object, it applies to all fields within.
 """
 directive @guard(
     """
     Specify which guards to use, e.g. ["api"].
     When not defined, the default from `lighthouse.php` is used.
     """
     with: [String!]
-) on FIELD_DEFINITION | OBJECT
+) repeatable on FIELD_DEFINITION | OBJECT
 ```

 Note that [@guard](#guard) does not log in users.